 Anything that generates, distributes or uses electricity creates electric and magnetic fields.
-Below is a list of some appliances and machines commonly found in homes or offices and the magnetic field levels found nearby.
+Below in Table 1 is a list of some appliances and machines commonly found in homes or offices and the magnetic field levels found nearby.

 We also encounter a wide variety of EMF in other ways - natural and man-made.
 The earth's atmosphere creates slowly varying electric fields, and thunderstorms produce very intense electric fields that are occasionally discharged by a lightning bolt.
-The earth's core produces a steady magnetic field, as can easily be demonstrated with a compass needle.
-This magnetic field has a strength of about 550 mG, and this knowledge provides a perspective on the size of the magnetic fields produced by an electric transmission line.
+The earth's core produces a steady magnetic field, as can easily be demonstrated with a compass needle which points to magnetic north.
+This magnetic field has a strength of about 550 mG.

-Magnetic fields from the earth or from small magnets exert forces on electric currents or on other magnetic objects, as when a compass needle orients toward a magnet.
+Magnetic fields from the earth or from small magnets exert forces on electric currents or on other magnetic objects, as when a compass needle points toward a nearby magnet.
 Magnetic fields are common in our lives.
 Many children's toys contain magnets and many of us use refrigerator magnets, generating fields of about 100,000 to 500,000 mG.